solarwinds/apm-js/CONTRIBUTING.md

 Dependencies on other packages in the workspace never need to be updated as they should always use `workspace:^` ranges which ensures versions stay in sync.

-The Yarn version can be updated using `yarn set version latest` and the Yarn plugins can be updated using `yarn plugins:upgrade`.
+The Yarn version can be updated using `yarn set version latest`.

 After completing this process, it is often useful to also run `yarn dedupe` to reduce the number of duplicate versions for any given package in the dependency tree to the bare minimum.